Medi-Cal’s Institutional Deeming Waiver 101

 You can also upload documents from a computer at the DPSS YourBenefitsNow website.

-What if my child is under age 3?
+Can my child get the Medi-Cal waiver under age 3?

 Prior to age 3, children receive early intervention services from Regional Center if they have or are at risk of developmental delays or disabilities.
 Because early intervention services use a different stream of funding and are based on different eligibility criteria, parents will often be told that children cannot be enrolled in the waiver program until age 3.
 This is incorrect.
 However, children under age 3 must have a diagnosed developmental disability that will continue to qualify them for Regional Center eligibility after age 3.